jayab2010/cosmetic/README.md

 o	Try to submit the form with valid input and verify that a success message appears (user is redirected to homepage with success message) o	Try to submit the form with invalid input and verify that a error message appears (Unable to register your account message appears) o	Click Sign In under Create account button (user is redirected to login page with success message)
-4.	**Add to cart form**
+4.	**Add to bag form**
 o	Go to Product details page
-o	Try to submit empty form and verify that an error message about required fields appear (required message appears) o	Try to submit the form with valid input and verify that a success message appears (Item added to your cart.
-View cart message appears) o	Try to submit the form with invalid input and verify that a error message appears.(field has html5 type number attribute and initial default value 1 preventing entering invalid input)
+o	Try to submit empty form and verify that an error message about required fields appear (required message appears) o	Try to submit the form with valid input and verify that a success message appears (Item added to your bag.
+View bag message appears) o	Try to submit the form with invalid input and verify that a error message appears.(field has html5 type number attribute and initial default value 1 preventing entering invalid input)
-5.	**Cart form**
+5.	**bag form**
-o	Go to the Cart page
+o	Go to the bag page
-o	Try to submit empty form and verify that an error message about required fields appear (required message appears) o	Try to submit the form with valid input and verify that a success message appears (Cart updated message appears) o	Try to submit the form with invalid input and verify that a error message appears (field has html5 type number attribute preventing entering invalid input and also has initial value number of the specific item, which was selected on add to cart page) o	Click Trash icon - item is deleted from cart (message appears) o	Click Shoppig button (user is redirected to products page (homepage)) o	Click Checkout button (user is redirected to checkout page)
+o	Try to submit empty form and verify that an error message about required fields appear (required message appears) o	Try to submit the form with valid input and verify that a success message appears (bag updated message appears) o	Try to submit the form with invalid input and verify that a error message appears (field has html5 type number attribute preventing entering invalid input and also has initial value number of the specific item, which was selected on add to cart page) o	Click remove button - item is deleted from bag (message appears) o	Click Shoppig button (user is redirected to products page (homepage)) o	Click Checkout button (user is redirected to checkout page)
 6.	**Payment user details/ credit card form**